-This unit will not alert hearing impaired residents.
+- This unit will not alert hearing impaired residents.
 It is recommended that you install special units which use devices like flashing strobe lights to alert hearing impaired residents.

-Installation of this unit must conform to the electrical codes in your area; Article 760 of NFPA 70 (NEC), NFPA 72, NFPA 101; SBC (SBCCI); UBC (ICBO); NBC (BOCA); OTFDC (CABO), and any other local or building codes that may apply.
+Installation of this unit must conform to the electrical codes in your area; Article 760 of the National Electrical Code (NFPA 70), NFPA 72, 101; SBC (SBCC); UBC (ICBO); NBC (BOCA); OTFDC (CABO), and any other local or building codes that may apply.
 Wiring and installation must be performed by a licensed electrician.
 Failure to follow these guidelines may result in injury or property damage.